 INT.
 OF HELP CENTER 4 - CONFERENCE ROOM

-Oscar and Ada enter; Daisy, Tennyson, Ickes and Linda are seated are a table.
+Oscar and Ada enter; Daisy, Tennyson, Ickes and Linda are seated at a table.
 Ickes is fiddling with something and Brett is fussing about in a corner.

 ADA

 Alright everyone this is Oscar-

+Just to be clear about the dialog format: The character’s name is centered, but the dialog block itself has a left margin alignment and fits into the center 3.5” of the page.
+You have to fool around with your margin setting to make this happen, but the settings are often around 1.2” on the left and 1” on the right, like this:

+Prof. Rodman

+Set up your comedy dialog block like this.
+It is an industry convention that comedy dialog is double spaced, and drama dialog is single-spaced.
+Thank you for your attention.

 All greet Oscar except Tennyson.